2013 Power Rankings: Preseason

 Each week of the Sprint Cup season, ESPN The Magazine's Ryan McGee ranks the top 20 drivers in the series.
-Last week's rankings are in parentheses, as are the top-10s.
+Below is his first installment of 2013, the always anticipated preseason list.
+Last week's rankings in parentheses are last year's final power rankings, as are the top-10s.

 Don't agree with McGee's list?
 Let him -- and the rest of the world -- know in the conversation section at the bottom of the page.
 But remember, make your mama proud.

 Ricky Stenhouse Jr., Jeff Burton, Marcos Ambrose, Jamie McMurray, Paul Menard, Fireball Roberts

 The only champs to repeat over the past three decades were Earnhardt, Gordon and Johnson.
 Like those legends, BK returns the core of his team, anchored by crew chief extraordinaire Paul Wolfe.